 Artist Residencies & Volunteer Opportunities

-Applications for 2025 NOW open
+Applications for 2026 OPEN NOW

-• Creative Group Residency
+Creative Group Residency

 A week-long residency to explore and experience the island of Arnøya while having supported time to observe, think, and create.
 This is a shared time for a small handful of creative types from different disciplines to work independently but also live in community in a way that allows for a cross pollination of ideas and inspiration.
 The only thing required of participants is a 100$ food/supplies fee and a readiness to embrace the experience.
 See full details below.

-• Individual Residency
+Individual Residency

 A supported residency week to delve deep into your work.
 This is best suited to folks who crave wild nature, space, and quiet for their process and especially those exploring themes or subjects that connect to the environment or the culture and concerns of the Arctic.
 You would be living at Singla with one or two other artists plus host, and residents can choose their level of community interaction.
 Open to all disciplines, collaborative cross disciplinary pairs encouraged to apply.

-2025 OPPORTUNITIES
+2026 OPPORTUNITIES

 Individual Residencies -

-Week A June 12-19th
+Week A August 28th-3rd

-Week B June 19-26th
+Week B October- 16th-22nd

 How To Apply:

 Use the APPLY NOW button below to fill out our short application form.
-Submissions will open on October 15th 2024 for the 2025 Summer/Fall season.
+Submissions will open on October 15th 2025 for the 2026 Summer/Fall season.
 Please submit your form by midnight November 15th.

 You will be asked for a description of what you are excited about exploring as a creative and your recent work or projects as well as why you would like to come to this place in the world at this point in your life.
 Kindly keep your responses within the word counts required, and make sure you test any links in advance of submitting.